ChatGPT, Copilot, Gemini… and LocalLLM #

 LocalLLM setup #

-for code related stuffs, and Mixed Breed Embed Large
+I use Codegemma for code related stuffs, and Mixed Breed Embed Large for RAGs.

 Those three models alrady covers almost all of my use case.